eon-collective/dbt_snowflake_tutorial_v2/README.md

 # Overview <a name="dbt_project_overview"></a> [↑](#toc-)

-# Introduction

-This project makes use of dbt (a data transformation tool) to derive insights from data stored in the data warehouse(snowflake).
+This project makes use of dbt, a data transformation tool, to derive insights from data stored in Snowflake.

-# Objective
+## Objective

-To provide an organization standard for transforming and analyzing data in a data warehouse using dbt.
+To provide an organizational standard for transforming and analyzing data in a data warehouse using dbt.

 ![Scheme](etc/images/UMM_Objective.png)